Common Motorcycle Accident Injuries

 - In 2015, 1,951 motorcycle crashes occurred in Louisiana, and 80 of them were fatal.

-Survivors of motorcycle accidents often suffer serious injuries, which may require costly surgeries (multiple in some cases) and a very long recovery time.
+Survivors of motorcycle accidents often suffer serious injuries, which may require costly surgeries (multiple in some cases) and very long recovery time.
 Some of the most common motorcycle accident injuries are:

 1. Head Injuries